charcoalphp/charcoal/README.md

 ## Setting a default type of object

-It is possible to set a default type of object (default class) by setting the `default_class`, either forced in a class:
+It is possible to set a default type of object (default class) by setting the `defaultClass`, either forced in a class:

 ```php
 class MyFactory extends AbstractFactory